joelbarmettlerUZH/Spring_Boot_Demo/README.md

 ## Repository for accessing Entity Relations
 How would we now define a method in our UserentityRepository what would get us all the users of a certain university?
 Well, our schema **findByattribute(argument)** would no longer hold since we do not want to provide an instance of *university* of which we want to find the users - but instead want to provide the ID of the university as a long.
 Well, all we need to do is to extend our method naming scheme a bit:
 **findByEntityAttribute(argument)**.
-In this manner, a new Repository method to get all students that are immatriculated on an university with a certain ID would look as follows:
+In this manner, a new Repository method to get all students that are matriculated on an university with a certain ID would look as follows:

 ```java
 package com.example.demo.Repositories;